katurov/lywsd03mmc/README.md

 AdvertisementData(local_name='LYWSD03MMC', service_data={'0000fe95-0000-1000-8000-00805f9b34fb': b'0X[\x05GG\xa9\xbc8\xc1\xa4\x08'}, rssi=-71)
 ```

-Now use ```python3 service_explorer.py --address A093B113-0263-25E8-608D-0A7D3024FAF7 --services ebe0ccb0-7a0a-4b0c-8a1a-6ff2997da3a6``` with [service_explorer.py](https://github.com/hbldh/bleak/blob/master/examples/service_explorer.py); where ```--address``` is quite the same as you get before and ```--services``` are the key I geet from ESP32 example.
+Now use ```python3 service_explorer.py --address A093B113-0263-25E8-608D-0A7D3024FAF7 --services ebe0ccb0-7a0a-4b0c-8a1a-6ff2997da3a6``` with [service_explorer.py](https://github.com/hbldh/bleak/blob/master/examples/service_explorer.py); where ```--address``` is quite the same as you get before and ```--services``` are the key I get from ESP32 example.
 Please, note that devices have names started with "LYWSD0..." (saw it in YT-video).
 The result will be like this:
 ```
 2024-02-04 22:58:22,571 __main__ INFO: starting scan...
 2024-02-04 22:58:30,957 __main__ INFO: connecting to device...